finnishmiko/Cheat_Sheets/Wordpress.md

 # Wordpress

+## Security tweaks

+### Hide real admin names

 There seems to be bots trying to log in with real admin name.
 One fix is to change `user_nicename` in database to something else.
 That is used as user's slug.
-F.ex. to find user's posts slug is used lit this: `mysite.com/author/<user_slug>`.
+F.ex. to find user's posts slug is used like this: `mysite.com/author/<user_slug>`.

 ## DevOps pipeline